 On such an august occasion as the apparent truce between North and South Korea, I thought it would be apropos to discuss my Giant Squid Theory Of International Relations.
-Not quite as “catchy,” perhaps, as the David Icke theory of “Problem-Reaction-Solution”—or, possibly more or less a direct ripoff of said theory with a clever pop-culture veneer—let us turn now to the 1987 graphic novel Watchmen.
+Let us turn now to the 1987 graphic novel Watchmen.

 In Watchmen, international mogul and “the world’s smartest man” Ozymandias hatches a plan to finally bring peace to the world—a giant deadly squid that decimates the heart of New York City. (note: in the 2008 movie of the same name, Dr. Manhattan himself replaces the squid as the “event.”)
 Faced with such a Lovecraftian, mind-bending, pants-shitting seemingly “black swan” event as the giant squid, all the leaders of the world decide to join together and set aside their conflicts.

 It is my theory that Donald Trump is the giant squid.

 This might seem like a put-down on the President, but it all depends on how you look at it.
 Indeed, Trump is, largely, responsible for the truce between NK and SK.

 NK and SK decided to bury the hatchet because neither of them could depend on the United States to not put their collective citizenry in the path of a flaming nuclear death.
 Had the United States decided to suddenly declare war on North Korea and preemptively bombed the country, NK would have immediately killed scores—fuck “scores,” I mean like hundreds of thousands—of South Korean citizens both with missiles and simply by marching hungry angry troops past the DMZ into Seoul.